 Exams and quizzes in general suck!
 Period.
 You could never be too ready for one especially the unannounced quizzes.
-I swear whoever came up with the concept of unannounced quizzes were just evil … I just don’t see it any other way.
+I swear whoever came up with the concept of unannounced quizzes was just evil … I just don’t see it any other way.

 However, love them or hate them exams and quizzes are still the ultimate methods used for assessment so there is no way to avoid them – unless you quit the school gig altogether to join the circus or the strip club.

 Since we ain’t ready to do neither here are some helpful tips to better prepare for exams and quizzes before actually studying.